BBVA/gitsec/README.rst

         bbvalabsci/gitsec-gittyleaks:

 - The *plugins* key contains the list of plugins.
+In the example 4 plugins are defined.

   - Each plugin section is defined by the name of the **docker image to run**.